They say…

 • St Rieul Brune 7%, Trumilly, Oise (Picardy).
 Actually a superb stout from a micro better known for Belgian influences: rummy, spicy aroma, fruity caramel palate and a long ashy finish.

-• Rabourdin Bière de Brie Ambrée 7.5%, Courpalay, Seine-et-Marne (Île-de-France).
-Outstanding rustic amber ale from a farmhouse brewery, brimming with toasted biscuit malt, intense fruit and a hint of cheese.
+• Rabourdin Bière de Brie Ambrée 7.5%, Courpalay, Seine-et-Marne (Île-de-France). rustic amber ale from a farmhouse brewery, brimming with toasted biscuit malt, intense fruit and a hint of cheese.

 • Thiriez Rouge Flamande 5.8%, Esquelbecq, North.
 You could safely pick anything from world class craft brewer Daniel Thiriez, but this nutty, smoky and meaty red beer named after a breed of cattle is very special.